kks32/phd-thesis-template/README.md

 # Known Issue(s) / Bugs

-*   No known bugs.
-Let me know, if you find any!
+*   No know bug(s) so far.
+If you find any let me know or even better if you can patch it and contribute to the development of the LaTeX Template

 --------------------------------------------------------------------------------

 # TODO list

+*   Support Libertine fonts and set the default font in the classfile

+*   Work on how to change the default option in bibliography

 *   Support custom margins